codr7/sw/README.md

 ### Macros

 By default, definitions are macros.
-Also by default, macros expect to be called in prefix position, name before arguments.
-Since we're operating at emit time, run time values can't be evaluated.

 ```
 :is-42 , 42 =;